-The general requirements section of the IHS includes risk management measures for any semen or embryo donor, regardless of the country's disease freedom claims.
-These requirements align with the recommendations of the Code and the International Embryo Transfer Society (IETS).
+The general requirements section of the IHS includes risk management measures for semen or embryo donors, regardless of the country's disease freedom claims.
+Where possible, these requirements align with the recommendations of the Code and the International Embryo Transfer Society (IETS).

-The Code provides methods to prevent germplasm from being contaminated with risk organisms during collection, processing, and transport.
+The Code provides methods to prevent germplasm from being contaminated with risk organisms during collection, processing, storage, and transport.
 Although the Code's methods for embryos are not specific to sheep and goats, they have been adapted for these species in this document.
 The measures describe procedures for entry of a semen donor into a semen collection centre, which involves testing the donor prior to pre-entry isolation, testing during a 28 day isolation period, and annual testing on the centre.
-In the case of embryo collection, the Code describes three phases of risk: the health status of the flock/herd or country of origin, the processes followed during collection of embryos, and the testing of germplasm collected or surveillance of the donors.
+In the case of embryo collection, the Code describes three phases of risk: the health status of the flock/herd or country of origin, the processes followed during collection of embryos, and the testing of embyros collected or surveillance of the donors.

-It is recommended that the germplasm collection team should be approved by the Competent Authority.
-The team's practices, as well as the processing and storage of germplasm and any test samples, should be in accordance with the Code where applicable.
+It is recommended that the embryo collection team should be approved by the Competent Authority.
+The team's practices, as well as the processing and storage of embryos and any test samples, should be in accordance with the Code where applicable.

-All germplasm donors should be resident in a collection flock/herd or held at an approved collection centre for at least the 28 days before collection.
+At the time of collection, embryo donors should be resident in a collection flock/herd and semen donors should be resident in an approved semen collection facility, as per the Code.
 If testing before collection is permitted, the donor should be required to be isolated from other animals not of equivalent tested health status until the end of germplasm collection.
 On the day of collection, the health status of each donor should be confirmed to be free of clinical evidence of infectious diseases transmissible in germplasm by the approved veterinarian.
 Additionally, if risk is managed by ensuring absence of disease from the donor and establishment for a specific amount of time after collection, the germplasm should be stored for the amount of time specified under each disease before export.
-All germplasm should be stored in sealed, tamper-proof, labelled straws or containers.
+All germplasm should be stored in sealed, tamper-evident, labelled straws or containers.